 Search

-• Target outperforming total recordable incident rate and lost-time incident rate in the International Association of Drilling Contractors sector benchmarking.
+• Target outperforming total recordable incident rate and lost-time incident rate in the International Association of Drilling Contractors sector benchmarking

-• Achieve HSE training compliance >95%, driver competency >95%, and 100% completion of our annual Journey to ZERO strategic objectives.
+• Achieve HSE training compliance >95%, driver competency >95%, and 100% completion of our annual Journey to ZERO strategic objectives

 Journey to ZERO

-• Training and education
+• Training and competency

-• Commitment to continuous process improvement
+• Technology and process improvement

 • Verification of our HSE and SQ performance

-Risk Management
+Risk management

-Leadership Visits
+Leadership visits

 6

-Countries with API Q1-certified facilities in 2022
+Countries with API Q1-certified facilities in 2023

-API Q1-certified facilities in 2022
+API Q1-certified facilities in 2023

-Countries with API Q2-certified facilities in 2022
+Countries with API Q2-certified facilities in 2023

-API Q2-certified facilities in 2022
+API Q2-certified facilities in 2023

 Overview